qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

-The |ruleBasedSymbol| :guilabel:`Rule-based Renderer` is used to render all the features from a layer, using :index:`rule-based` symbols whose aspect reflects the assignment of a selected feature's attribute to a class.
+The |ruleBasedSymbol| :guilabel:`Rule-based Renderer` is used to render all the features from a layer, using rule-based symbols whose aspect reflects the assignment of a selected feature's attribute to a class.
 The rules are based on SQL statements.
 The dialog allows rule grouping by filter or scale, and you can decide if you want to enable symbol levels or use only the first-matched rule.

-To :index:`create a rule`, activate an existing row by double-clicking on it, or click on '+' and click on the new rule.
+To create a rule, activate an existing row by double-clicking on it, or click on '+' and click on the new rule.
 In the :guilabel:`Rule properties` dialog, you can define a label for the rule.
 Press the |browseButton| button to open the expression string builder.